aayushsoni4/Login-with-Authentication/README.md

-# Flask Login System with Authentication - Project Setup
+# Flask Login System with Authentication

-Welcome to the Flask Login System with Authentication project!
+## Introduction

 This Flask web application serves as a comprehensive solution for implementing user authentication, offering functionalities for user registration, login, and logout.
+The goal is to provide a secure and organized structure for handling user interactions.

 ## Project Overview